KelseyErickson/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Keep track of your URL's, edit them as you please, and delete them at will!
+Keep track of your URLs, edit them as you please, and delete them at will!

-Just register or login to enjoy the TinyApp experiennce.
+Just register or login to enjoy the TinyApp experience.

 ## Final Product